 “The Best things in Life are Freeeeee!”

 * Our hiking location was in Ziarat, a region of the Alborz Mountains in Northern Iran.
 Ziarat is well known for its rivers, natural waterfalls, edible flowers (mostly used in teas), herbs and fruits.
 (The flowers and herbs come and go nearly year round.)
-Our mission was of course was to enjoy nature, family and gather what we could find, bringing it home before nightfall.
+Our mission was, of course, was to enjoy nature, family and gather what we could find, bringing it home before nightfall.

-Picking and gathering for the best of the best usually comes after the hardest climb.
+Picking and gathering for the best of the best usually come after the hardest climb.
 It can be much like this particular adventure I went on some time ago in search for wild saffron.
 No matter how tough the challenge ahead is, by the time you reach your destination, you’ll reap all the rewards that come with a good hike.
-If the destination you aim for is known for providing rich wild herbs, edible flowers and fruits (like berries) then your rewards become long lasting not only in your spirit and psyche but in your pantry!
+If the destination you aim for is known for providing rich wild herbs, edible flowers, and fruits (like berries) then your rewards become long lasting not only in your spirit and psyche but in your pantry!
 Besides gaining the little available treasures you pluck and take home, there are the mental and physical rewards of hiking too.
 Hiking will always give you a good work out that is a fact.
 If you go on a hiking expedition with family and friends your reward is that quality time that brings you all closer together.

 A memorable hiking experience with family in Ziarat

-We began our hike as usual, a clan of eight family members setting out early in the morning crammed into one vehicle.
+We began our hike, as usual, a clan of eight family members setting out early in the morning crammed into one vehicle.
 We were warned ahead of time that this hike would be a little strenuous and more than what my kids were used to.
 The hike was predicted to be about two hours.
-It turned in to four hours of trekking up and down foothills that led to the mountain top (This was due to bad underdeveloped roads that hindered useless when not in a space shuttle.)
+It turned in to four hours of trekking up and down foothills that led to the mountaintop (This was due to bad underdeveloped roads that hindered useless when not in a space shuttle.)
 However long, it seemed to go by quickly.

 On our trek upwards we reveled in snow fights and laughter from the early falling autumn snow and captured breathtaking scenes to last and share forever.
 We saw sights we had never seen before in Ziarat and often held up the time to absorb various picturesque views from below our breath.

 Every kilometer closer towards our destination tore into our emotions with each new glorious view.
 After a few miles of heavy breathing upwards, the hike quickly became surreal with stunning flowers in bloom pushing their way through patches of snow to bask in the sunlight.
-Fruits and berries grew wild on each side of our path, rays of sunlight shone through the trees to hint at the wild life and fallen leaves at our feet.
+Fruits and berries grew wild on each side of our path, rays of sunlight shone through the trees to hint at the wildlife and fallen leaves at our feet.
 We reminded one another to gather the berries on our way back down, so no time would be wasted.
 As we walked engaged in laughter, song, and quality time through dreamlike trails we spotted our first blossoms of wild saffron.

-Blooms of saffron, some born again had just arrived; some teased us as they stood perfect for a hopeless harvest just off the cliff’s edge dropping several feet below.
-Nearby we could hear Mother Nature playing the tune of a rushing stream from waterfall that shaped the valley we stood high above.
+Blooms of saffron, some born-again had just arrived; some teased us as they stood perfectly for a hopeless harvest just off the cliff’s edge dropping several feet below.
+Nearby we could hear Mother Nature playing the tune of a rushing stream from a waterfall that shaped the valley we stood high above.
 We marked our destination point, shortly preparing our chador(tent), collecting wood and water for smoked chai and kebab.
 Today our chai would be made with fresh saffron.
 To occupy their time while adults made the camp, our children hung in trees, explored under rocks and finally melted into cozy spots on autumn leaves- exhausted with much excitement still in their bones.